• Skip to main content

 18 November 2014 by Gramilano 3 Comments

 Q&A in italiano When did you start dancing?
 I started when I was tiny.
 Why did you start dancing?
-It started as a game: my mother had a dancing school and I was always asking if I … [Read more...] about Nicoletta Manni answers the Gramilano Questionnaire… Dancers’ Edition
+It started as a game: my mother had a dancing school and I was always asking if I could go … [Read more...] about Nicoletta Manni answers the Gramilano Questionnaire… Dancers’ Edition

 An interview with Vito Mazzeo who’s bringing his ballet ‘friends’ to Italy